syllabix/versioner/README.md

 ### usage

-this project is in a pre release state, and is currently only available via installing from source, thus as a prerequisite you will need the [Go tooling installed](https://golang.org/dl/).
+this project is in a pre release state, and can be installed in two ways:

+1. install from source:
+you will need the [Go tooling installed](https://golang.org/dl/). then run:

     `go get -u github.com/syllabix/versioner`

+2. Download a binary from the from the latest built release [here](https://github.com/syllabix/versioner/releases)

-Once installed - and ensuring the binary is in your system `PATH` - simply navigate into a git repostory and run `versioner`. if your repository is using conventional commits, a meaningful version should be output
+Once downloaded - and ensuring the binary is in your system `PATH` - simply navigate into a git repostory and run `versioner`. if your repository is using conventional commits, a meaningful version should be output

 ### roadmap
 0. Finish changelog generator